 4. Self-employed caregiver

 If you prefer a smaller, more personal setting when working with young children, you may want to consider being self-employed as a nanny or caregiver.
-In fact, about 33 percent of child care workers are self-employed, according to WorldWideLearn.
+In fact, about 23 percent of child care workers are self-employed.
 Many families prefer a private nanny, especially one who has a background and credentials in early childhood development.
 This means that your CDA puts you a step above others vying for the same position.
 In addition to taking care of the children and getting them to where they need to go on time, you'll be creating an educational environment conducive to their developmental stage within their own home.

 Moreover, you'll be able to create close bonds with both the children and their parents all while being your own boss and holding flexible hours.
-The median annual salary for caregivers that are self-employed is $21,710.
+Pay for self-employed workers is usually based on the number of hours they work and the number and ages of children in their care.

 5. Childcare center director